 - On 1 April 2022, IAB Europe submitted an action plan in line with the orders of the APD decision of February 2022.
 Each step described in the action plan is the result of a careful assessment of which measures are best suited to meet the APD's interpretation of the GDPR and deliver extended compliance functionality to the TCF. - On 11 January 2023, the APD issued a decision which informed IAB Europe that it had validated all points of the action plan.
 Following IAB Europe's appeal against the validation decision before the Belgian Market Court, the APD has voluntarily suspended the implementation period to execute the action plan until a final ruling is rendered. (see "about the execution of the decision and IAB Europe's action plan"). - On 6 September 2023, the Belgian Market Court rendered an interim ruling and confirmed in line with IAB Europe's arguments that the answers that will be provided by the CJEU will have a bearing on the legality of the APD decision to validate the action plan.
-The APD voluntary suspension of the implementation period continues to apply until the Market Court renders a final ruling.
+The APD voluntary suspension of the implementation period continues to apply until the Market Court renders a final ruling. - Further to the Market Court ruling of 14 May 2025, the implementation of the action plan could resume, though some parts of it have become irrelevant as a result of the finding that IAB Europe is not a (joint) controller with TCF participants for subsequent processing.

-ABOUT THE APPEAL BEFORE THE BELGIAN MARKET COURT AND REFERRAL TO THE CJEU 2

-:0 Why is IAB Europe appealing the APD decision?
-2 What did the Belgian Market Court do in the ruling issued on 7th September?
-3 Why has the Belgian Market Court referred questions to the CJEU?
-3

-What were the questions referred to the CJEU for a preliminary ruling?
-4 What does the CJEU ruling say?
+ABOUT THE APPEAL BEFORE THE BELGIAN MARKET COURT AND REFERRAL TO THE CJEU 2 Why did IAB Europe appeal the APD decision?
+2 What did the Belgian Market Court do in the interim ruling issued on 7th September 2022?
+3 Why did the Belgian Market Court refer questions to the CJEU?
+3 What were the questions referred to the CJEU for a preliminary ruling?
+4 What did the CJEU ruling say?
 4 Does this mean that consent popups or the TCF are illegal?
-4 What are the next steps?
-Do TCF participants need to change their implementation?
+4 What did the Belgian Market Court decide in its judgment of 14 May 2025?
 5 ABOUT THE EXECUTION OF THE DECISION AND IAB EUROPE'S ACTION PLAN 5 Why did IAB Europe submit an action plan to the APD?
 5 Why did the APD validate the action plan?
-5 Why did IAB Europe appeal the APD decision to validate its action plan and seeked interim measures? ր 6 Can the APD require the execution of the action plan now that the CJEU ruling has been rendered?
-6 What did the validation of the action plan mean for the TCF?
+5 Why did IAB Europe appeal the APD decision to validate its action plan and why did it seek interim measures?
+6 Could the APD or the Market Court require the execution of the action plan purely on the basis of the Market Court's final ruling?
+7 What did the validation of the action plan mean for the TCF?
 7 Did IAB Europe already execute the action plan?
 7 Has the action plan been examined by other data protection authorities as well?
 8